How to Talk to Children about Money

 - Get them started with a savings account early.
 Our Seedling Savings Account is a great option for young savers under the age of 18 and provides tiered interest rates, so interest will grow along with the balance.

 This is often the most difficult time for children to deal with financial issues.
 Peer pressure, a desire to keep up with what their friends have, and the growing realization that they can't have everything they want can add tension to any conversation about finances.
 However, it is also the time when children can begin to understand more complex financial issues, and when financial habits are formed.

 The allowance approach gets more complicated in the teenage years as the costs of desirable items increases, and they are drawn to more activities that cost money.
 This may be a good opportunity to discuss how a job could help them afford the things they want.
-After-school and summer jobs are an ideal way for teenagers to learn that money is earned, and not something that mom or dad will always provide.
+After-school and summer jobs are an ideal way for teenagers to develop an understanding of how money is earned.
 A job will also teach young adults about responsibility, since the employer will be relying on them to be present and punctual.
 If an outside job is not possible, consider paying your teenager an hourly rate for additional chores, and insist they treat the chores as a job.

 Helping teenagers establish a checking account, or even preparing their own tax returns, will go a long way to helping them understand that money is a serious matter, and that someday they will need to be self-sufficient and make their own financial decisions.
 If they get a checking account, be sure you teach them how it works and how to reconcile the account every month.
 Online and Mobile Banking is a great tool for helping tech-savvy teens manage their finances and get in the habit of monitoring their accounts.